-as to the iron horse.
-It is not the pur-suit of the muces-it is the capture of the markets, the establishment of new commercial relations, that moves us to Senator Clark, president of the San Pedro, Los Angeles & Salt Lake, spoke for nearly an hour during which time his speech was constantly interrupted by cheers, clapping of hands and the thumping of cutlery upon the tables.
-When he told of his first visit to Salt Lake in 1863 with a span of mules, branded B. H., and \$2,500, the result of his gold mining in Montana, as his sole capital the banqueters fairly made the rafiers ring.
-As he touched on what rations ring.
-As he touched on what would be done in the direction of de-veloping the country by means of branch lines the applause was no less marked.
-When he eventually resumed his seat three cheers and a tiger were given with a vim.
-Senator Clark said: Mr. Chairman and Gentlemen of the Commercial Club of Salt Lake:-Stand-ing in the presenc of and as the honored guest of this representative assem-bly of the highest type of manhood and citizenship, which cannot be excelled in intelligence, enterprise, courage and palies higher.'
+Senator Clark, president of the San Pedro, Los Angeles & Salt Lake, spoke for nearly an hour during which time for nearly an hour during which time his speech was constantly interrupted by cheers, clapping of hands and the thumping of cutlery upon the tables.
+When he told of his first visit to Salt Lake in 1862 with a span of mules, branded B. H., and \$2,500, the result of his gold mining in Montama as his sole control the banquaters fairly made the capital the banqueters fairly made the rafters ring.
+As he touched on what would be done in the direction of developing the country by means of branch lines the applause was no less marked.
+When he eventually resumed his seat three cheers and a figer were given with a vim.
+Senator Clark said: Mr. Chairman and Gentlemen of the Commercial Club of Salt Lake:-Standing in the presenc of and as the hon-ored guest of this representative assem-bly of the highest type of manhood and citizenship, which cannot be excelled in intelligence, enterprise, courage and pa-